The Role of Artificial Intelligence in Contract Management

 Companies may handle thousands of contracts each year, and each contract is a source of valuable information: for example, how the contract partner handles issues such as rights and remedies, or how long it takes one partner to execute a given deal.
 AI-enhanced software can mine these contracts for information, find patterns in the data, and use them to provide reports on specific partners or contract clauses.

-These days, the applications of AI are truly mind-boggling--there's hardly an industry or process that can't be improved with the right artificial intelligence or machine learning technology.
+These days, the applications of AI across multiple fields (including contract management software) are truly mind-boggling--there's hardly an industry or process that can't be improved with the right artificial intelligence or machine learning technology.
 AI-enhanced CLM software can help your business become more efficient, gain more insights, and come to the right decisions more quickly.